This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Anatomy of Corn Snake Teeth

-Corn snakes have 20-30 small, sharp teeth arranged in six rows: four on the top and two on the bottom.
-These teeth, which are angled inward, help the snake grip and secure its prey efficiently.
+You’ll find that corn snakes have 20-30 small, sharp teeth arranged in six rows – four on the upper jaw and two on the lower jaw.

 Number of Teeth